raphsilva/corpus-4p/dataset/README.md

 ## Whole

 The directory `whole` contains all data extracted from the source after it has been annotated and formatted.
+It contains files for the four products whose comments have been collected, including information that are not necessarily useful for the task of contrastive summarization and excerpts that are considered undesirable or unuseful (properlly marked as such).

-It contains files for the four products whose comments have been collected.
-The dataset comes in three flavors, two intended for human readability and one that joins all information thought for machine input:
+The dataset comes in three flavors (one in each subdirectory), two intended for human readability and one that joins all information thought for machine input:

 **sentences**: Text is segmented by sentences.
 All opinions of each sentence are identified:
 ```
 (133.328)
-Gostei do produto, apenas a bateria a bateria podia ser melhor.
+Gostei do produto, apenas a bateria podia ser melhor.

 PRODUTO +
 BATERIA -